asteyven/SET08103-base/assessment/README.md

 - Metrics from GitHub.
 Also used to assess individual contribution.
 - Code quality including comments.
 - Correct usage of branches.
-- Continuous integration working.
-- Suitable unit tests defined.
+- Quality and coverage of unit tests.
-- Tests running on GitHub Actions.
 - Project requirements met.

 ### Code Review 3

-#### REVIEW MEETING: Lab of of Week 12
+#### REVIEW MEETING: Lab of Week 12

 The aim of this code review is to check that testing has been correctly specified and that the project is deploying correctly.
 At this stage, all of the work of the project should be completed.